Beyond Idea Grants

 - All grants must benefit communities in South Dakota

-Before you start the application, view our sample application (PDF).
+Before you start the application, view our sample application (PDF) and sample budget (Excel).
 This will help you ensure that you have all you’ll need for a formal application.
 Then visit our online grant portal to register and begin your application.
 If your organization has previously submitted a grant application to SDCF, for any of our grant programs, please use your existing username and password for your organization.

 Beyond Idea Grant (BIG) Program Fit